-She does not yet want to say how the EU will fight back against Trump's tariff threats, or what Sweden's position is in the EU discussions.
+She does not yet want to say how the EU will fight back against Trump's tariff threats, or what position Sweden will take in the EU discussions.

 "It is extremely important that we stand united now," she tells TT.

-This afternoon she will travel to Brussels to meet her finance minister colleagues.
+This afternoon she will travel to Brussels to meet with her fellow finance ministers.

-The EU's response should be "tough and strong".
+The EU's response should be "tough and harsh", according to Svantesson.

 "I understand there is concern about tariffs.
-I don't think the biggest problem here is the tariffs.
-But of course that's what Donald Trump is doing with Greenland," she adds.
+But I don't think the biggest problem here is the tariffs.
+Of course, that's what Donald Trump is doing with Greenland."

-France believes that the EU should bring out the "trade bazooka", according to sources, containing countermeasures of 1,000 billion kronor.
+France thinks the EU should deploy the "trade bazooka", according to sources.

-"You shouldn't respond in an emotional way, but respond in a way that affects European companies as little as possible, but that also puts pressure on the US," says Svantesson.
+"You shouldn't respond in an emotional way, but in a way that affects European companies as little as possible while also putting pressure on the US," says Svantesson.

 At the same time, the Swedish and global economies appear to have weathered last year's tariffs better than expected:

-"Tariffs are bad; they are harmful.
-But we should be calm that we have good conditions to cope economically," she says.
+"Tariffs are bad, they are harmful.
+But we should be calm; we have good conditions to cope economically," she says.

 Mikael Damberg, economic policy spokesman for S, however, believes that the consequences could be major for the Swedish economy if the conflict develops into a full-blown trade war.
 He gets nervous when he hears Svantesson say that the Swedish economy is “Trump-proof”.